 Laughing Matters: Unraveling the Philosophy of Humor for Budding Comedians

-📆 Your joke writing challenge topic for today is Fashion Fails.
+📆 Your joke writing challenge topic for today is Social Media.

 Did you enjoy this video?
 Show this creator some love ❤ī¸ by liking and subscribing to their channel on YouTube.